aer0ss/aerofs/docs/engineering/design/in-place_upgrade_-_front-end_work.md

 This document describes the work to be done on front-end for shipping live upgrade.
 This is a document I used for my own work, but should be readable for any developer who would like to help or take over.
 Start: July 16 2015. author: John

 ## In-Place Upgrade

+Today if an admin wants to upgrade her appliance, she needs to:

+1. take note of the network configuration of the current appliance
+2. save a backup file of the current appliance
+3. put the old appliance into maintenance mode
-Today if an admin wants to upgrade her appliance, she needs to make a backup of the current appliance, launch a new VM, restore the new backup to the new VM, optionally update the DNS record to point to the new appliance IP, the last step being not under control and difficult to achieve if dependent on the company processes.
+4. launch a new VM
+6. upload the backup file to the new VM
+7. make sure the DNS record to point to the new appliance IP and update if necessary.

-This has two effects.
-First, it makes the upgrade process more difficult, going against our simplicity mantra.
-Second, and as a result of the first point, admins have been reluctant to upgrade, which slows down the adoption of new features or bug fixes.
+The upgrade process is cumbersome, making our product more painful, and slowing down the adoption of new features and bug fixes.

-Making upgrade easier helps carry our value 'Customers First'.
+To stay true with our 'Customers First' principle, we are using Docker to make the upgrade process a breeze.

 ## Experience